paulswartz/registered/README.md

   variable.
 If you have trouble logging in, set `USERNAME` to your AD account.

 ```
-$ uv run python -m registered.hastus_sync # (if testing, use "—no-push" to avoid actually updating the rating data on the TM server)
+$ uv run python -m registered.hastus_sync
 ```

+If you're testing, add `--no-push` to avoid actually updating the rating data on the TM server.

 ## Scripts